MoonriseSunset/NanoChron/README.md

 + [CR1220 Coin Cell](https://www.adafruit.com/product/380), to power the RTC (you could probably get these cheaper off of amazon but adafruit had a direct link and I was lazy)
 + [Seven Segment Display + I2C Interface](https://www.adafruit.com/product/1002), I used the white 7 segment, however any color works :)
 + [Stemma QT Connectors](https://www.adafruit.com/product/4399)

+---
+**Note that this project does require a small amount of soldering**

+[Here](https://learn.adafruit.com/adafruit-led-backpack/0-dot-56-seven-segment-backpack-assembly "Instructions") are the instructions on how to solder the 7 segment display, **DON'T solder the 4 pin header, only solder the 7 seg display to the backpack board,** we don't need it and it may prevent the board from fitting into the 3dp board housing (coming soon lol).

+The Code
+---

+I designed (is that the right word idk) the code to be as easy to work with as possible, with all the timezone/time, brightness, and WiFi settings located on the **config.h** file, none of the main arduino code needs to be modified 😄.